 “It was always the case for me that I would be applying for these kinds of roles.
 I was confident in my ability in the field and was excited about having the opportunity to use it to help a team,” Rushton said.
 “Football was my life.
 I knew my knowledge and passion for the game would stand me in good stead.”

 Rushton’s love for the game and confidence in her abilities have been pivotal in reaching her once-unlikely goal and also in securing several analyst roles during what has become a decorated football career.
-Now the head of technical recruitment and analysis for 2018 MLS Cup champion Atlanta United, she’s the second standout we’re honouring during our series on women in sport to celebrate Women’s History Month.
+Now the head of technical recruitment and analysis for 2018 MLS Cup champion Atlanta United, we’re honoring Rushton as we continue a series on women in sports.

 “I’ve never felt like being a woman has hindered my progress in the field, or denied me opportunities,” Rushton said.
 “I maybe feel like I have to do a little bit more than maybe a male does to ‘prove myself’ and gain that trust and respect, but I’ve always seen that as a positive challenge.”